-There are exceptional circumstances to the provisions outlined in section 5.
-These are outlined in section 9 of this policy.
+There are exceptional circumstances to when the complaints procedure applies.
+These are outlined in the 'Exceptional circumstances' section of this policy.

 The Secretary of State has a duty to consider all complaints raised but will only intervene where the governing board has acted unlawfully or unreasonably and where it is expedient or practical to do so.
 In this case, the word "unreasonably" is used in a strict sense and means acting in a way that no reasonable school or governing board could act in the circumstances.